dannydulai/libwing/README.md

 ## wingschema utility

 **wingschema** will request every property schema and save them to two files.
-As of firmware 3.0.5, there are 35,511 entries.
+As of firmware 3.0.5, there are over 78,000 entries.
 See above about more information about the two files as well as how you can use this to update the proper map in the library.
+Also, see above about the `-modify` flag.

 ## wingmon utility